reactjs/react.dev/content/docs/context.md

 ## Before You Use Context {#before-you-use-context}

-Context makes component reuse more difficult and rerenders every component inside on data change.
+Context rerenders every component inside on data change and makes component reuse more difficult.
 It is primarily used when some *rarely changing* data needs to be accessible by *many* components at different nesting levels.

 **If you only want to avoid passing some props through many levels, [component composition](/docs/composition-vs-inheritance.html) is often a simpler solution than context.**